ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://youtu.be/URVgKT5c3PM
 - https://youtu.be/6Gx0LxByfWk

-How to get a test model?
+How to get a test character model?
 -------------------
+The easiest way to get a character model is downloading Unity-Chan in the assetstore.

-here are some websites that can download models(If the creator allows it)
+Also, here are some websites that can download models(If the creator allows it)
 - https://3d.nicovideo.jp/
 - https://hub.vroid.com/